qdrant/landing_page/qdrant-landing/content/articles/serverless.md

     --auth-type NONE
 ```

 Now you can go to your *Function Overview* and click on the Function URL.
-This should show something like the following:
+You should see something like this:

 ```text
 Hello, Lambda!